macemoth/personal_hp/content/authors/mes/_index.md

 # - Visitors
 ---

-I am currently in my second year of the CS Bachelor programme at ZHAW.
+I am currently in my ~~second~~ third year of the CS Bachelor programme at ZHAW.
 My interests include core CS topics, as well as applications of Computer Science such as Bioinformatics, Molecular Dynamics and Computational Finance.
+Recently, I became particularly intererested in Quantum Computing and it's applications in the aforementioned topics.
 I'm also interested in the development of promising of ideas into enterprises.
+I hope to see more entrepreneurial success in Europe, as it is a centre of scientific innovation, but commercialization often happens outside of Europe.
-Also, I like spending time on my bike, in my running shoes or playing the violin.
+Also, I like spending time on my bike, in my running shoes, on the water or playing the violin (both Baroque music and art fascinate me).